 Get in the Right Mindset

 When entering a seller’s market, the first tip is to prepare yourself mentally.
 It takes several weeks (or months) of seeing properties and getting a feel for the market before you’ll be confident enough to submit an offer that might be accepted.
-There’s no substitute for the experience gained by working closely with your Realtor who will provide you with ongoing market intelligence - list price to sold price for every property you’ve seen - or at minimum for those you liked.
+There’s no substitute for the experience gained by working closely with your Realtor who will provide you with ongoing market intelligence - at minimum list price vs, sold price for every property you’ve liked.

 Must Haves vs Nice to Haves

 Make a list of priorities and be prepared that you may not get exactly what you want.
 Where are you willing to compromise versus what is critical to you?
 Share this list with your Realtor since it will help them select homes and cottages for you to see.
-Things to consider for properties in South Georgian Bay are: location, year built, size and type of dwelling, budget, view, number of bedrooms and bathrooms, potential for an office, municipal services, internet connectivity and an exercise room.
+Things to consider for properties in South Georgian Bay are: location, year built, size and type of dwelling, budget, view, number of bedrooms and bathrooms, potential for an office or exercise room, municipal services, internet connectivity, and access to amenities.
 If you’re looking for a waterfront property, consider some of these creative ideas.
 Having a list of requirements can save you a lot of wasted energy.
-For example, there’s no point in seeing a property that does not have internet speeds that accommodate your needs unless you’re comfortable with off-grid solutions such as SpaceX’s new Starlink service.
+For example, there’s no point in seeing a property that does not have internet speeds that accommodate your needs unless you’re comfortable with getting on the list for subscribing to off-grid solutions such as SpaceX’s new Starlink service.

 Remember, in a seller’s market, the list price is often lower than its market value and does not necessarily correlate with the value your lender will appraise it at.
 Lenders are more likely to require it to be appraised before they provide a mortgage.